Ruoyu6666/CreateIssue/Readme.md

 ## InstallvgithubCsvTools

-4. Since there can be error casused by firewall during installing, type `npm config set strict-ssl false` in command line
+4. Enter `npm config set strict-ssl false` in command line to avoid error casused by firewall during installing package.
-5. Type `npm install -g github-csv-tools` in command line to install github-csv-tools
+5. Enter `npm install -g github-csv-tools` in command line to install github-csv-tools

 ## Generate a new token in GitHub

-6. Go to setting and generate a oken.
+6. Go to setting and generate a oken in Github.
 Check the box next to “repo” to select all options to allow edit of repositories.
-Copy the generated token when needed
+Copy the generated token.

 ## Create a Dataset of Issues